siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 100 Resonant Recognition.md

 This note commits only to the following:

 - recognition can be understood physically as selective matching;
-- resonance is a strong candidate image for that matching;
+- resonance is the key physical feature in that matching;
 - the recognizing self is a distributed bodily assembly, not a point-reader;
-- dynamic timing, gating, and accumulation likely matter for cognition;
+- dynamic timing, gating, and accumulation likely matter for recognition;
 - microtubules are resonant cavities, but not yet grounds for doctrinal exclusivity.